Cognitive neuroscience of dreams: Lesion and activation interpretations

 Brain-damaged patients offer valuable but rare information about human brain mechanisms.
 Eugene Aserinsky and Nathaniel Kleitman observed REM sleep and concluded that it was the physiological manifestation of dreaming.
 This was assumed to be a breakthrough in the understanding of such an elusive process as dreaming.
-Indeed, 95% of subjects awakened during REM reported that they had been dreaming whereas only about 5-10% reported dreams after being awakened during nonREM sleep (NREM).
+Indeed, 95% of subjects awakened during REM reported that they had been dreaming whereas only about 5-10% reported dreams after being awakened during non-REM sleep (NREM).

 REM and NREM dream reports compared

 There are several important differences between REM and NREM dream reports.
 There is disagreement amongst experts about the existence of qualitative differences, but there is a general consensus that there are quantitative differences.

 It has been recognized that following REM awakenings dream reports are obtained substantially more frequently than after NREM awakenings.
 Subjects dream reports are related to the length of REM sleep.
 Word count and subjectively estimated dream duration increase as length of preceding REM sleep increases, revealing a positive relationship.
 Reports from REM awakenings tend to be longer, more multimodal perceptually, have intensified emotionality, and are less reminiscent of waking life than NREM awakenings.
 Judges are able to differentiate unaltered REM and NREM dream reports, while some subjects are able to discern whether they themselves had been awakened from REM or NREM.

 The characteristics of REM sleep consistently contain a similar set of features.
-While dreaming people regularly falsely believe that they are awake unless they implement lucidity.
+While dreaming, people regularly falsely believe that they are awake unless they implement lucidity.
 Dreams contain multimodal pseudo-perceptions; sometimes any or all sensory modalities are present, but most often visual and motoric.
 Dream imagery can change quickly and is regularly of a bizarre nature, but reports also contain many images and events that are a part of day-to-day life.
 In dreams there is a reduction or absence of self-reflection or other forms of meta-cognition relative to during waking life.
 Dreams are also characterized by a lack of "orientational stability; persons, times, and places are fused, plastic, incongruous and discontinuous".
 In addition, dreams form a single narrative to explain and integrate all dream elements.
 Lastly, NREM reports contain thought-like mentation and depictions of current concerns more frequently than REM reports.